apache/flink/docs/dev/windows.md

 ## Window Assigners

-After specifying whether your stream is keyed or not, the next step is to define a *windowing strategy*.
+After specifying whether your stream is keyed or not, the next step is to define a *window assigner*.
-The windowing strategy defines how elements are assigned to windows.
-This is done by specifying the `WindowAssigner` that corresponds to the windowing strategy of your choice in the `window(...)` call.
+The window assigner defines how elements are assigned to windows.
+This is done by specifying the `WindowAssigner` that corresponds to the windowing strategy of your choice in the `window(...)` (for *keyed* streams) or the `windowAll()` (for *non-keyed* streams) call.

 A `WindowAssigner` is responsible for assigning each incoming element to one or more windows.
 Flink comes with pre-defined window assigners for the most common use cases, namely *tumbling windows*,